ui-model/ui-model/README.md

 Now you have seen some controls with *n* choose *1* logic, but can you list some UI controls with *n* choose *k* or *toggle*?

-## the conceptual model of ui-model
+## The conceptual model of ui-model

 ![Architecture](./images/architecture.png)